Floss Before or After Brushing? Why The Order Matters

 The oral cavity is like a window to your overall health.
 It has a direct effect on one’s general health; studies have connected poor oral hygiene to many systemic diseases such as heart disease, cancer, diabetes, and respiratory infections.

-Studies show a close connection between systemic disorders and poor dental hygiene.
+Studies show a close connection between poor dental hygiene and systemic disorders.

-Systemic disorders like Diabetes, respiratory infections, and heart problems have all been related to gum disease.
-Prioritize good proper oral hygiene to improve your general health as well as to protect your teeth and gums.
+Gum disease has been linked to systemic disorders like Diabetes, respiratory infections, and heart problems.
+Proper oral hygiene can improve general health and protect teeth and gums.

 Flossing Before Brushing